- Discover CSUB

 The date of withdrawal, for purposes of this policy, will be the date you begin the withdrawal process, or the date, as determined by CSUB, that you otherwise notified the CSUB Admissions & Records Office (AR) in writing or verbally, of your intent to withdraw from all courses.
 If you drop one or more classes, but do NOT completely withdraw from the University, you should contact your Financial Aid Counselor about possible impacts on aid to be received.

 Under the University's grading policy, a grade of "WU" indicates that a student enrolled for a course did not officially withdraw from the course, or failed to complete the course requirements.
 It is used when, in the opinion of the instructor, completed assignments or course activities, or both, are insufficient to make a normal evaluation of academic performance possible.
-It is also used to identify students who did not officially withdraw from the course, but ceased attending class and doing class work prior to the deadline date for official withdrawals, which is the end of the twelfth week.
+It is also used to identify students who did not officially withdraw from the course, but ceased attending class and doing class work prior to the deadline date for official withdrawals.
 For the purpose of GPA computation, this symbol is equivalent to an "F."

 Calculation of Earned and Unearned Financial Aid